canvasxyz/canvas/packages/modeldb/README.md

 # @canvas-js/modeldb

 ModelDB is a minimalist cross-platform relational database wrapper.
-It currently supports IndexedDB (browser) and SQLite (NodeJS) backends.
+It currently supports the following backends:

+- IndexedDB (browser)
+- Sqlite + Wasm (browser) with either an OPFS store or transient in-memory storage
+- PostgreSQL (NodeJS)
+- Native Sqlite (NodeJS)

 ## Table of Contents